dascritch/anchors-reveal/CONTRIBUTING.md

 -----
 Well, I didn't write early the tests, because I started that project in a 2014 afternoon, as toying.
 If you can write test, I'll be happy.
 So actually, this is a manual check :

+ - Test mainly of Firefox.
+Chrome compliance is for later.
  - Watch out with parameters : try to change style, opacity, size, context menu entry and shortkey.
  - Here is what to check on each scenarii, do it twice :
    - Click on the toolbar button